Dragon boat: Steerer

 The direction of a dragon boat's movement is controlled by the steerer standing in the back of the boat.
 Many terms exist for the person steering the boat, such as steerer, steersperson, steerman, sweep, and helm.

 The steerer manipulates a long (typically 9-feet) straight oar, called a steering oar.
 The steering oar is situated in a mechanism that holds the oar in place, called oar lock.
 The oar lock can be in a variety of designs, so long as it holds the oar in place and allows it to pivot.
 It is housed on top of the steering arm, which sticks out perpendicularly on the back-left of a dragon boat.

 The oar is used to both steer the boat as it is moving and adjust the positioning of the boat.
 To steer, a steerer will put the blade of the oar into the water and either push the handle away from him/her, or pull it toward him/her.
 Doing so will turn the boat right or left, respectively.

 A steerer can also use the steering oar to adjust the position of the boat by cranking.
 When a steerer cranks the steering oar, the stern of the boat moves either to the left or right, spinning the boat.
 This is typically executed to turn the boat around at practice or to ensure a boat is lined up straight and pointing directly down a racecourse.

 A steerer uses calls to direct the paddlers.
 The steerer may call "paddles up" to prepare to paddle and "take it away!" to commence paddling.
 The steerer may use other calls such as "hold the boat" for the paddlers to brake using their paddles or "let it ride" for them to lift their paddles out of the water.

-The steerer is also the person to who calls the demands in the race for paddlers to better their placement and time in the event that they are participating in.
+The steerer also calls the demands in the race for paddlers to better their placement and time in the event that they are participating in.